-Professor of English, Michael D. C. Drout, has been published twice this summer.
+Professor of English, Michael D. C. Drout, has two new publications.
 One is a Chinese translation of his 2013 book, How to Think: The Liberal Arts and Their Enduring Value.
 The other is Transitional States: Change, Tradition, and Memory in Medieval Literature and Culture, a collection of 14 essays he co-edited with Graham D. Caie.

 How to Think is a look at the history, value, and impact of the liberal education from ancient Greece to modern day.
 It is split up into eight sections including a critique, and a section on Beowul